 We evaluated the performance of the multilevel graph partitioning algorithm on a wide range of graphs arising in different application domains.
 The characteristics of these graphs are described in Table 1.
 These graphs are classified into six groups.
-The first group contains graphs that correspond to finite element meshes, the second group contains graphs that correspond to coefficient matrices (i.e., assembled matrices) with multiple degrees of freedom and linear basis functions, the third group corresponds to assembled matrices with non linear basis functions, the fourth group corresponds to graphs that represent highway networks, the fifth group corresponds to graphs arising in linear programming applications, and the sixth group corresponds to graphs that represent VLSI circuits.
+The first group contains graphs that correspond to finite element meshes, the second group contains graphs that correspond to coefficient matrices (i.e., assembled matrices) with multiple degrees of freedom and linear basis functions, the third group corresponds to graphs that represent highway networks, the fifth group corresponds to graphs arising in linear programming applications, and the sixth group corresponds to graphs that represent VLSI circuits.
 For each of the first two groups, we have a large number of graphs, but for the last four groups, we have only a few graphs per group.
 So observed trends for the first two groups are more reliable than those for the last four groups.

-All the experiments were performed on an SGI Challenge with 1.2GBytes of memory and 200MHz MIPS R4400 processor.
+All the experiments were performed on an SGI Challenge with 1.2 GBytes of memory and a 200 MHz MIPS R4400 processor.
 All times reported are in seconds.
 Since the nature of the multilevel algorithm discussed is randomized, we performed all experiments with fixed seed.

-3.1 Matching Schemes
+3.1.
+Matching Schemes

 We implemented the three matching schemes described in Section 2.1.
 These schemes are (a) random matching (RM), (b) heavy edge matching (HEM), and (c) modified heavy edge matching (HEM).
 For all the experiments, we used the GR refinement policy during the uncoarsening phase.
-The results for 32-way and 256-way partitioning are shown in Figures 4 and 5 for all the graphs in Table 1.
+The results for 32-way and 256-way partitioning are shown in Figs. 4 and 5 for all the graphs in Table 1.

-From Figure 4 we see that both HEM and HEM consistently produce partitionings whose edge-cut is better than that of the partitionings produced by RM.
-For some groups of graphs, HEM and HEM produce partitionings whose
+In Fig. 4 we see that both HEM and HEM consistently produce partitionings whose edge-cut is better than that of the partitionings produced by RM.
+For some groups of graphs, HEM and HEM produce partitionings whose edge-cut is better than that of RM by up to 35%.
+The reason for the poor performance of RM becomes clear in Table 2 that